Gaussian multiplicative chaos through the lens of the 2D Gaussian free field

 \subsection{Acknowledgements}

 This short note has its roots in a reading group on GMC at ETH Z\"urich and University of Z\"urich that took place in Zurich in fall 2016 and which I had the pleasure to co-organize.
 I am indebted to all participants of the reading group, and in particular I would like to thank A. Sep\'{u}lveda for several discussions on GMC theory.
-The article was further motivated by the conference Inhomogenous Random Systems (IRS) 2017 in Paris: I would like to thank the organizers (F. Dunlop, T. Gobron, E. Saada) and the moderator B. Duplantier for the possibility to present a talk and the encouragement to write this note.
-Finally, I am thankful to E. Powell, F. Viklund and the anonymous referee for very helpful comments on the draft, and to W. Werner for some good advice.
+The article was further motivated by the conference Inhomogeneous Random Systems (IRS) 2017 in Paris: I would like to thank the organizers (F. Dunlop, T. Gobron, E. Saada) and the moderator B. Duplantier for the possibility to present a talk and the encouragement to write this note.
+Finally, I am thankful to E. Powell, F. Viklund and the anonymous referee for very helpful comments on the draft, M. Forde for his questions and comments, and to W. Werner for some good advice.